Prepare the sample IBM MQ stock query application

 Defining the queues for the application

 Work with your IBM MQ administration to define a pair of queues for use by the stock query application.
 Both a request and a response queue are needed.
-For example, to define a request queue called STOCK_REQUEST and a response queue called STOCK_RESPONSE enter the following MQSC commands:
+For example, to define a request queue that is called STOCK_REQUEST and a response queue that is called STOCK_RESPONSE enter the following MQSC commands:

 DEF QL(STOCK_REQUEST)